 Let’s there are 4 PCs (pc1, pc2, pc3, pc4).
 When pc1 transmits data to pc2, data first arrives in switch device, where the switch knows which device is connected to which port, the switch looks at its table of MAC addresses and matching ports, and transmit the data to the correct port so the data packet would only go to that computer.

-How does Switch Device work?
+How Switch Device works?

 It works on star topology because all the devices are connected to the central node.
 Data from the source device is first arrived at the switch and then transferred to the destination device.